kaapana/kaapana/README.md

 Currently the most widely used platform realized using Kaapana is the Joint Imaging Platform (JIP) of the German Cancer Consortium (DKTK).
 The [JIP](https://jip.dktk.dkfz.de/jiphomepage/) is currently being deployed at all 36 german university hospitals with the objective of distributed radiological image analysis and quantification.

-For more information, please also take a look at our recent publication of the Kaapana-based Joint Imaging Platform in JCO Clinical Cancer Informatics (LINK WILL COME SOONISH).
+For more information, please also take a look at our recent publication of the Kaapana-based [Joint Imaging Platform in JCO Clinical Cancer Informatics](https://ascopubs.org/doi/full/10.1200/CCI.20.00045).

 ## Documentation